ulivz/jquery-scrollable-overlay/README.md

 # jquery-scrollable-overlay

-This library doesn't care how you implement your overlay.
-It only does one thing: when your popup overlay can slide, it disables the background scroll instead.
+This plugin doesn't care the implementation of your overlay, it only does one thing: when your popup overlay is scrollable, it disables the background scroll anyway.

-The key is that in order to be compatible with hateful **iOS** devices, special handling has also been done.
+The key is that this lib is also compatible with hateful **iOS** devices.

 # Usage